ec-myers/whats-new/README.md

 npm install
 ```

-To view the Guest Minder application, run:
+To view the Whats New? application, run:

 ```
 npm start